roderickjackson-bradley/socket_io_app/work/w07/d2/02-python-control-flow/python-control-flow.md

 Python has two logical boolean values: `True` and `False`.

 Most logical operations result in one of these two values.
-The work exactly the same as in JS but are always written with a starting capital letter in Python.
+They work exactly the same as in JS but are always written with a starting capital letter in Python.

 ### Truthy & Falsey in Python

-Like JS, every piece of data in Python has evaluate to **truthiness** or **falseyness**.
+Like JS, every piece of data in Python is considered either **truthy** or **falsey**.

 Conditional expressions for `if` statements, etc., rely on an expression evaluating to `True`/**truthy** or `False`/**falsey** to determine which path the code will follow.

 Just like in JavaScript, most things in Python are considered to be truthy.

-Here's what's considered to be falsey in Python:
+Here's what is falsey in Python:

 - `False`
 - `None`